itcnl/Coursera_CleaningData/CodeBook.md

 ## Step-by-step Tidying of Data

 ### Pre-step
-The script starts off from having downloaded the .zip containing measurement data around **Human Activity Recognition Using Smartphones Dataset** to the local folder.
+The script starts off from having downloaded the .zip containing measurement data around **"Human Activity Recognition Using Smartphones Dataset"** to the local folder.
 The working directory should point towards the folder immediately unzipped from the file.

 **Note**: One may need to reset the working directory at the top of the script to one's own working directory.